martinrist/typescript-knowledgebase/wiki/Interfaces.md

     ```

+## Interfaces vs Type Aliases

+- A big question in TypeScript is whether to use `type` or `interface`:
+  - `type` can represent anything, including objects.
+  - `interface` is primarily used to represent object types.

+- A more detailed version of this is whether to use type intersection (e.g.
+  `type A = A1 & A2`) vs interface extension (e.g. `interface A extends A1, A2`):
+  - TypeScript prefers the use of interface extension over type intersection.
+  - This is because interface definitions can be cached based on their name.
+  - So performance is improved.

 ## Interface Merging

-- Interfaces can be _merged_ - two (or more) interfaces declared in the same
+- Interfaces can be _merged_ - two (or more) interfaces declared _in the same
-  scope with the same name will join into one bigger interface under that name
+  scope_ with the same name will join into one bigger interface under that name
   with all declared fields:

     ```typescript